 Reservoir with water from the Atlas mountains.
 Wonderful history behind it.
 Our guide was really nice and very knowledgeable too.
 It’s a big hangout for families on the weekends we’re told.
 This is a 12th century Botanical Garden.
 Orchids and Olive groves and beautiful.

 Grand final resting place of the Saadian rulers, and dates back to 1578.
 The tombs were discovered in 1917.
-There is a gigantic mausoleum inside holding the remains of like 60 members of the Saadi Dynasty.
+There is a gigantic mausoleum inside holding the remains of about 60 members of the Saadi Dynasty.
 Absolutely grand and amazing, befitting of royalty.
 Make sure to check out the room with the 12 columns that has the actual grave of the Sultan’s son Ahmad al-Mansur (Sultan from 1578-1603) and the most famous ruler of the Saadis).
 It’s very impressive with the Italian marble and stucco work.

 Ben Youssef Madrasa school of Koran:

 A grand old school for teaching the Koran is one of the highlights of a Marrakech visit.
 The rooms are so tiny and it’s hard to imagine a person actually being able to live and sleep in there.
 It is the biggest Madrasa in Morocco.
 The inscription at the entrance reads ‘You who enter my door, may your highest hopes be exceeded’.
 It was used for teaching for over 400 years and it’s definitely worth seeing.

 Old deserted secondary palace, signs of its grandeur exist in the interior at least.
 Built in the late 19th century, it was meant to be stunner, the mother lode of palaces, but it never came to be.
 Bahia means Brilliance.
 It’s kind of sad that it doesn’t get any use, but it’s worth seeing for the stunning detailed work and you can imagine how grand it must have felt back in the glory days.